Bampfeld History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestors of the name Bampfeld date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Bampfeld family lived in one of two villages called Bamfyld in the counties of Devon and Somerset.
+The place names literally mean "dweller at a field where beans grew."

 Early Origins of the Bampfeld family